ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/thinking-in-components.md

 Optionally, components also have "children."
 Here, "children" refers to content (such as text, HTML tags, or other components) that is placed between the opening and closing tags of the component.
 The way these children are displayed on the page is different for each component.

 AMP’s component system helps you quickly build efficient and responsive features into your pages with minimal effort.
 The AMP library provides a comprehensive list of components for you to use.
 There are components for building forms and carousels, for integrating page analytics, for making XHR requests to servers, and much more.
 The possibilities are virtually endless.
-You can see the full list of available components at the the AMP Components reference [here](https://www.ampproject.org/docs/reference/components).
+You can see the full list of available components at the the AMP Components reference [here]({{g.doc('/content/amp-dev/documentation/components.md', locale=doc.locale).url.path}}).

 As an example, here are three AMP components we could use in our site: